 Bible Study – Come and See

-Purpose: Great news!
-This year, Fr.
-Matt DeGance, our very own pastor offers commentary and insights in the videos on “1 and 2 Corinthians.”
-St. Helen’s Bible Studies enable men, women, and teens to study Sacred Scripture, using the “Come and See ~ Catholic Bible Study,” the Bible, and the Catechism of the Catholic Church.
-All groups will study “1 and 2 Corinthians” in 2022-2023.
+Great news!
+This year, Saint Helen’s will host our first bi-lingual study: “The Gospel of Matthew” in English and in Spanish.
+Saint Helen’s Bible Studies enable men, women, and children to study Sacred Scripture, using the “Come and See ~ Catholic Bible Study,” the Bible, and the Catechism of the Catholic Church.

-Responsibilities: Pray to the Holy Spirit, watch a 25-minute video presentation, and then go over your answers to the home study questions in a small group discussion.
+Responsibilities: Pray to the Holy Spirit, watch a 25 minute video presentation, and then share your answers to some of the home study questions in a small group discussion.
 Books are available for $25 and scholarships are available.
 Everyone is welcome.
 No previous experience is necessary.

-Time Commitment: Each weekly session, from October to April, is about an hour to 75 minutes.
+Time Commitment: Each weekly session, from October to April, is about an hour.
 Participants also spend some time at home, praying, studying, and preparing for next week’s lesson.

 Charismatic Prayer Group